Andrew Danas is a Partner with Grove, Jaskiewicz and Cobert LLP. He represents clients on a wide variety of general commercial and regulatory issues.

 Transportation Lawyers Association Distinguished Service Award

-American Bar Association Section of International Law Committee Leadership Award
+American Bar Association International Law Section Committee Leadership Award

 Professional Organizations and Activities